 Martin Compston returns to our screens next week, but in a role quite different to Line of Duty’s Steve Arnott – something that Compston says was part of the appeal.

-Traces – an original crime drama on Alibi – follows three female leads, Emma Hedges (Three Girls’ Molly Windsor), Prof. Sarah Gordon (Breaking Bad’s Laura Fraser) and Prof. Kathy Torrance (Continuum’s Jennifer Spence), who together use the rigors of forensics to uncover the truth about an unsolved murder case.
+Traces – an original crime drama from Alibi, now airing on BBC One – follows three female leads, Emma Hedges (Three Girls’ Molly Windsor), Prof. Sarah Gordon (Breaking Bad’s Laura Fraser) and Prof. Kathy Torrance (Continuum’s Jennifer Spence), who together use the rigours of forensics to uncover the truth about an unsolved murder case.

 Compston plays Daniel, a troubled soul who forms a connection with Windsor’s character.
 “He’s just a flip from Steve,” the actor told RadioTimes.com.
 “The thing with Daniel is, he just seems like a nice guy in a bad situation, and things are getting out of control for him.

 “Whereas Steve’s completely driven by ambition and his own ego, Dan just seems a likeable guy who’s trying to do right by people, so there’s definitely that contrast, which is appealing to play.”

 Based on an original idea by best-selling crime writer Val McDermid, Traces has been written by Amelia Bullmore (Scott & Bailey) – also an actress, Bullimore’s dual career means that she is very much an ‘actor’s writer’, according to Compston.

 “It’s nice when you read something and you think, ‘That’s actually how people speak!’ – because believe me, there are times when you’re reading some scripts and you think, ‘These are not words you would actually string together in a sentence’,” he admitted.